Bog gardens or marshes are usually built near to a pond so they stay continuously moist.

 In many cases in natural gardens seasonal inundation is part of the life cycle, with spring run off tapering off to dryer conditions for flowering and seed production over the summer and fall.

 In natural gardens designed and built by mother nature, the soil found in bog gardens is quite often a clay base, which retains water, with decades of rotting vegetation contributing to a mud layer.

-Many plants such as Typha and Carex are typically found growing communally in natural ecosystems in the wild, as are Iris sibirica and Caltha palustris.
+Many plants such as Typha (bullrushes) and Carex (wild rushes) are typically found growing communally in natural ecosystems in the wild, as are Iris sibirica (Siberian iris) and Caltha palustris (marsh marigold).

 Look for plants that like to grow on the margins of ponds or lakes as they prefer the conditions found in a bog garden.